Street Racing Sydney NSW: What to do if Charged

 - Speed trialing a car on a road

-- Trialing to test the skills of a vehicle driver, mechanical condition, or reliability of a vehicle on the road
+- Trialing to test the skills of a vehicle driver, mechanical condition, or reliability of a vehicle on a road

 - Participating in, conducting, or promoting any of the above activities

 If the police have insufficient evidence that you’ve committed a street racing crime, your “not guilty” plea will be successful.
-However, the court only needs to find sufficient evidence that you participated in one of the above activities to find you guilty.
-It’s always best to discuss your case in detail with an experience lawyer before pleading not guilty.
+However, the courts only needs to find sufficient evidence that you participated in one of the above activities to find you guilty.
+It’s always best to discuss your case in detail with lawyers experienced in criminal law before pleading not guilty.

 If there’s evidence that you committed the offence, it may be in your best interest to plead guilty.
-There are a few ways your lawyer can best prepare your case to avoid a conviction followed by a loss of licence or other penalties.
+There are a few ways your lawyers can best prepare your case to avoid a conviction followed by a loss of licence and ability to drive.

 Pleading guilty earlier on in the process can result in the judge giving you 25% discount on your penalty.
 Doing this later will result in a smaller and smaller discount.
 So if you’re aware of the evidence against you, plead guilty as soon as you can so you can avoid a harsh penalty.

 Finishing an accredited traffic offenders program before your sentencing can massively improve your chances of avoiding a substantial penalty, such as imprisonment or the impoundment of your vehicle.
 Completing the course shows your desire to learn from your mistakes.